 Writing & Thinking Workshop

-Join a creative community of writers who share a commitment to the work and fun of writing together in our residential summer workshop for high school students.
-Our program is part of a long-standing national program established by the National Writing and Thinking Network at Bard College.
+High school students can join a creative community of writers who share a commitment to the work and fun of writing together in our residential summer workshop.
+More than a camp, our workshop is part of a long-standing national program established by the National Writing and Thinking Network at Bard College.

 You will live on the Lake Forest College campus and spend much of your time with a small group of students in informal workshops mentored by an experienced teacher who will model strategies for exploring your own ideas.
 Living in the residence hall with roommates, eating in the dining hall, and working with successful college students on your writing in the evening will give you a taste of college life.